-But as Nick entered prime streetwalking territory along Cass Avenue on the edge of downtown, the untouched snow-dusted sidewalks suggested that it was perhaps a day off after all…or, that business was so good that there simply wasn’t enough supply to meet the demand.
-A couple of desolate blocks further, Nick Frost had more than had his pick of the Christmas litter.
+But as Jack entered prime streetwalking territory along Cass Avenue on the edge of downtown, the untouched snow-dusted sidewalks suggested that it was perhaps a day off after all…or, that business was so good that there simply wasn’t enough supply to meet the demand.
+A couple of desolate blocks further, Jack had more than had his pick of the Christmas litter.

 Maybe he would be alone for another Christmas after all.

 He crept along for a couple more blocks.
 Just when he was about to give up on this enterprise all together, he spotted his Christmas angel of the night.

 Up until this moment, Jack’s experience with the world’s oldest profession was limited to what he had seen in movies.
 Armed with only that knowledge, he decided to do his best to emulate what he remembered from movies by slowing down his car and pulling up near her along the curb.

 She appeared to be in her late 20’s.
 She was dressed in a black leather mini-skirt with a matching long, leather jacket that – upon closer inspection – had seen better days.
 Though rough around the edges, she had an appealing, vulnerable beauty.

 As far as Jack was concerned, she couldn’t be more perfect.

 “Excuse me,” Jack asked in a chipper tone.
 “Are you working?”

 “Does Santa have eight tiny reindeer?” she asked.